JANUARY

 Watch "Why Beauty Matters"

 With gratitude to the many generous patrons, mentors, supporters, family, and friends who have brought this work to bear, and with special thanks to the following people who contributed artistically to this month's episode: Ryan Lawless for recording and production on the audio of "Life's Never Perfect, But It's Good" and Elizabeth Mirzaei for direction, cinematography, and editing of the bonus video for "Moon River."
-Other video clips credit, used with permission under Creative Commons license: beachfront, www.videvo.net.
-All photos used with permission under Creative Commons license.
+Other video clips credit, used with permission from pexels.com.
+All photos used with permission from unsplash.com.

-Copyright Kay Clarity/Snow Rose Productions/Calibre Records, 2021.
+Copyright Kay Clarity/Snow Rose Productions, 2024.
 All rights reserved.